MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-software-load-balancer.md

             }
     ```

-- If you've multiple switches configured, ensure that all of them are peered with the MUX VMs.
+- If you have multiple switches configured, ensure that all of them are peered with the MUX VMs.

 - For further debugging related to failed BGP peering, run the `Test-SDNExpressBGP` script on any of the Azure Stack HCI host machines: